-"Remembering the Past," The need to understand the Japanese American experience during World War II,"
+"Remembering the Past The need to understand the Japanese-American experience during World War Two" ©Susan Platt first published in Real Change May 16-29 2002

-Susan Platt

-Laurette Midsuoka was 22 years old when Executive Order 9066 authorized "relocation" for 120,000 Asian Americans (2/3 of them were American citizens) on February 19, 1942.
-She said that at the time her family owned 2 apartment houses and a hotel that they had remodeled.
+Laurette Mitsuoka was 22 years old when Executive Order 9066 authorized "relocation" for 120,000 Asian Americans (two-thirds of them were American citizens) on February 19, 1942.
+She said that at the time her family owned two apartment houses and a hotel that they had remodeled.
 After they came out of the internment camp in Minidoka, where they lived for two years, they had lost everything.
-They were given \$25.no food stamps, no housing allowance.
+They were given \$25, no food stamps, no housing allowance.
 She didn't come back to Seattle.
 Those who did lived in overcrowded hostels and trailer camps.
 All Japanese Americans (and to an extent all Asian Americans) were subject to severe racism.
 They had difficulty finding jobs.
 It was hardest for the elderly who had built their life in America and lost everything, their communities, their self- respect, their economic well-being.
 By the time the government apologized and gave \$20,000 to each survivor, all of her family had died.

 It didn't do them any good.

 This is only one of the many personal stories that form a part of the greatest violation of civil liberties in the history of the United States since the acceptance of slavery.
-The M. Rosetta Hunter Art Gallery is showing "Haunting Questions: Understanding the Japanese American Experience" May 5 - May 29, 2002, an exhibition organized by the Japanese American National Museum and the National Center for the Preservation of Democracy.
+Through May 29, the M. Rosetta Hunter Art Gallery is showing "Haunting Questions: Understanding the Japanese-American Experience," an exhibition organized by the Japanese American National Museum and the National Center for the Preservation of Democracy.

 The show itself consists of 11 text panels, memorabilia from life at the camps, a woven reed suitcase, a chest of drawers made from orange crate wood, and a few images drawn at the camp.
-One of the themes of the exhibition is that race prejudice, hysteria and lack of political leadership were the basis for the incarcerations.
+One of the themes of the exhibition is that race prejudice, hysteria, and lack of political leadership were the basis for the incarcerations.

 The exhibition comments directly on the similarities between the formation of concentration camps of the 1940s and the detention of Arabs and Arab-Americans since September 11.
-Surveys posted in the exhibition (without elaboration on the number of people surveyed or when) show that 49% of Americans would mandate special identification cards for Arab Americans, 33% favor detaining Arab Americans until their loyalty is proven and 58% favor special security checks for Arab Americans.
+Surveys posted in the exhibition (without elaboration on the number of people surveyed or when) show that 49 percent of Americans would mandate special identification cards for Arab Americans, 33 percent favor detaining Arab Americans until their loyalty is proven, and 58 percent favor special security checks for Arab Americans.

-Some of the themes of "Haunting Questions" are "Race Prejudice", "Instructions," "Forced Removal" (they were given 48 hours to leave for an unknown destination and for an unspecified amount of time.)
-"Americans Confined", and "The Spirit of Community".
-As one detainee stated, "we could take only what we could carry so we carried Strength, Dignity and Soul (Lawson, Fusao Inada 2000.)

-Within the camps the detainees set up churches, schools, hospitals, newspapers, orphanages.
+Some of the themes of the panels in "Haunting Questions" are "Race Prejudice," "Instructions," "Forced Removal" (they were given 48 hours to leave for an unknown destination and for an unspecified amount of time), "Americans Confined," and "The Spirit of Community."
+As one detainee stated, in a panel quote taken from written account, "We could take only what we could carry so we carried Strength, Dignity, and Soul."
+Within the camps, the detainees set up churches, schools, hospitals, newspapers, orphanages.
 They created social events and made life possible through incredible ingenuity and perseverance.
 In the exhibition is a violin brought into the camps by one young girl, in lieu of a second suitcase.
-"Diverse Responses to Incarceration" includes,

-A Question of Loyalty which refers to the unbelievable hypocrisy of the government in expecting the incarcerated young men to serve in the United States Army; a group of 315 young man who refused, called the "no no's" were imprisoned for refusing and stigmatized by their own community as well as everyone else.
-Within the Japanese American community there were also many who did everything the government asked and urged everyone else to likewise in order to prove their loyalty.
+The panel "Diverse Responses to Incarceration" includes "A Question of Loyalty," which refers to the unbelievable hypocrisy of the government in expecting the incarcerated young men to serve in the United States Army; a group of 315 young man who refused, called the "no no's" were imprisoned and stigmatized by their own community as well as everyone else.
+Within the Japanese American community there were also many who did everything the government asked, and urged everyone else to likewise in order to prove their loyalty.